 Beach of Souda - credits: holidayify.com

-If after exploring the beaches of Crete you’ve worked up an appetite, you can join us on a Chania Old Town food and wine tour to also uncover the secrets Cretan gastronomy, or book a tailor-made tour, design to suit your needs and preferences.
+If after exploring the beaches of Crete you’ve worked up an appetite, you can join us on a Herakleion foodies tour to also uncover the secrets of Cretan gastronomy, or book a tailor-made tour, designed to suit your needs and preferences.
+Crete is an amazing island, with so many things to do and see; From sightseeing in Heraklion to traditional Cretan cooking classes and Greek folk dancing lessons, you will never get bored with our unique Crete experiences!

-The exquisiteness of Crete is unmatched, and although uncovering all of its beauties in one visit is nearly impossible, by visiting the beaches we have listed above, you’re one step closer to understanding what Crete, its landscape and its culture are all about.
+The exquisiteness of Crete is unmatched, and although uncovering all of its beauties in one visit is nearly impossible, by visiting the beaches of Crete we have listed above, you’re one step closer to understanding what the island, its landscape, and its culture are all about.